andywdahl/rgwas/README.md

 # 3.802443e-14 1.232082e-08 2.247578e-04 2.369354e-01 6.692128e-01
 ```

-## Testing small-effect covariates
+### Testing small-effect covariates

-Covariates with negligible phenotypic effects, on the other hand, can be ignored when fitting MFMR.
-This is very similar to fitting linear mixed models with variance components learned assuming each individual SNP has roughly zero effect.
+Covariates with small effects do not meaningfully perturb subtype estimates and can be ignored when fitting MFMR.
+(EMMAX)[https://www.nature.com/articles/ng.548] leverages a similar idea to expedite linear mixed models for GWAS.
 In this scenario, testing can be done independently of fitting MFMR.
 So I take the original MFMR fit, treating all covariates in `covars` as heterogeneoues, i.e. `out`.
 Then, using these subtypes, I perform standard fixed effect tests for SNP-subtype interaction:
 ```R
 # condition on all covariate-subtype interactions with Khatri-Rao product:
 covars_x_E  <- t(sapply( 1:N, function(i) covars[i,,drop=FALSE] %x% out$pmat[i,,drop=FALSE] ))